Jambay Lhakhang Drup

 Spiritual Importance

 The festival celebrates the life and teachings of Guru Rinpoche, whose presence in Bhutan is believed to have imbued the land with spiritual power.
-The festival serves to honor his contributions to Bh
+The festival serves to honor his contributions to Bhutan’s spiritual identity.
+The festival at this site — one of the oldest temples in the Himalayas — carries the full weight of that 1,400-year-old heritage.

 02